- Main question/s addressed

 - EU trade policy

-- Issues related to competitiveness in markets that will be explored
+- Issues related to competitiveness in markets that have been explored

 The cocoa supply chain is characterized by extreme inequality in terms of power and risks between the producers (small scale farmers) and the co-coa/chocolate industry that buys and transforms this product.